jaideng1/spotify-blocker/README.md

 Then to run it, run `npm test`.

 i will eventally finish it, but i haven't had the time lately, so i'll do it sooner or later.

+sorry for any confusion!